 Our team of highly-skilled software developers, scientists, and communicators are passionate about building a cloud-based decision-support platform for modelling and analysing biosecurity risk and response.

 Rob is an ecologist with experience in ornithology and spatial modelling.
 He earned a PhD at UQ and has worked on shorebird, and raptor research projects.
 Rob is responsible for leading a highly-skilled team of software developers, scientists and communicators to build powerful decision-support tools for biosecurity using cloud-based technology.

 Change & Communications Manager

 Rupert is an experienced public relations professional with a background in journalism.
-He has worked in university communications in London for the past seven years promoting research and corporate news.
 He is responsible for overseeing and implementing communications and stakeholder engagement activities for Biosecurity Commons.

 Senior Development Engineer